sahilsaxena21/Recommendation-System---MovieLens-Dataset/README.md

 This project was part of a course assingment to build a recommendation system using the MovieLens 100K dataset.

-The objectives of the project was to:
+The objectives of the project were as follows:

 1) Build data preprocessing function
 2) Apply user-user and item-item collaborative filtering based on cosine similarity